 2/3 cup confectioner's sugar, plus more if needed

 8 ounces semisweet chocolate, chopped

-- Preheat the oven to 350°F and position 2 racks in the lower and middle third of the oven.
+- To make chocolate cupcakes: Preheat the oven to 350°F, and position 2 racks in the lower and middle third of the oven.
 Line 24 muffin cups with paper or foil liners.

 - In a large bowl, using an electric mixer, beat 1 1/2 sticks of the butter with the granulated sugar until light and fluffy, about 3 minutes.
 Beat in the eggs and vanilla, then beat in the dry ingredients in 2 batches, alternating with the cocoa mixture.

 - Carefully spoon the cupcake batter into the lined muffin cups, filling them about two-thirds full.
 Bake for 20 to 22 minutes, or until the cupcakes are springy.
 Let the cupcakes cool in the pans for 5 minutes, then transfer them to wire racks to cool completely.

 - To make peanut butter filling: In a medium bowl, beat the peanut butter with the 3 tablespoons of butter until creamy.
 Sift the confectioner's sugar into the bowl, and beat until light and fluffy, about 2 minutes.
 Spoon all but 3 tablespoons of the peanut butter filling into a pastry bag fitted with a 1/4-inch star tip.
 Holding a cupcake in your hand, plunge the tip into the top of the cake, pushing it about 3/4 inch deep.
 Gently squeeze the pastry bag to fill the cupcake, withdrawing it slowly as you squeeze; you will feel the cupcake expand slightly as you fill it.
 Scrape any filling from the top of the cupcake and repeat until all the cupcakes are filled.